kelvinsekx/portfolio/src/content/articles/passing-data-around-with-react/index.md

 <div class="introduction">
 When it comes to data in react, including passing them around, two things should come as the first and basic in your mind.
 The first is props  : which is <strong>readonly</strong> data .
 The second is state  : which is the <strong>modifiable</strong> data.

-Props allow us to make interesting component.
-What is components without any variables?

 </div>

 <div class="borderTop"></div>

 ## **Passing Props around**
+Props allows us to make interesting component.
+Component that can send data and receive one too.

 Props allows parent component to send data to her child component and make it render differently on different instances.